-Among these valuable services that you can provide is preparing Business Activity Statements (BAS) , which you need formal registration to do.
-Courses such as the Certificate IV in Accounting and the Certificate IV in Bookkeeping are the common starting points for people seeking a job as a registered BAS agent or accountant.
+Among these valuable services that you can provide is preparing Business Activity Statements (BAS), which you need formal registration to do.
+Courses such as the Certificate IV in Accounting and Bookkeeping and the Diploma of Accounting are the common starting points for people seeking a job as a registered BAS agent or accountant.

 Once you hold the right qualifications, you can now charge businesses and organisations for your bookkeeping services.
 Follow the guide below if you aren’t quite sure yet of how high you should set your rates.

 The rates you charge as a contract bookkeeper are much higher than the hourly rate you’d earn working for someone as a bookkeeper.
 After all, you need to cover all your own expenses.
 How much should your bookkeeping charge rate be?

 The Institute of Certified Bookkeepers offers some great calculations on how to set a bookkeeping charge rate on their website – What Charge Rate for Bookkeepers?
 At the time of writing, they recommend a minimum price of $45 per hour for bookkeeping services.